Riccardo Muti bows out of conducting Rome opera amid strikes

 The Rome Opera did not say whether there would be any changes to the season's calendar following Muti's departure.

-Marino and Fuortes said they hoped Muti could return to the post "once the problems that still afflict the theater, and the world of music in Italy in general, are overcome".
+Marino and Fuortes said they hoped Muti could return to the post "once the problems that still afflict the theatre, and the world of music in Italy in general, are overcome".

 Marino and Fuortes said they would keep working to straighten out the finances and management of the Rome Opera, which they said is now back in the black after losing around 12 million euros ($15.39 million) last year.